 It goes on to look at the different parts of a plant, and their function.
 For example, students will learn the role of the roots, the leaves, the seeds, the flower and the stem.
-This is also a wonderful chance to get really active: find a flower (ideally a weed, and always get permission, of course!), and do some really hands on learning.
+This is also a wonderful chance to get really active: find a flower (ideally a weed, and always get permission, of course!), and do some really hands-on experiments and learning.
 In my experience, the students love to pick apart the pieces and sort them accordingly.

 As the students continue to grow their knowledge of the different parts of a plant, they will enjoy reading comprehension passages to bolster their learning.
-There are also cut-and-paste activities where they will label the different parts of a tree and flower accordingly.
+There are also cut-and-paste plant parts activities where they will label the different parts of a tree and flower accordingly.
 Another chance to get a little active with some craft work with these plant parts activities!

 Moving on, the students will then learn the life cycle of plants with more no-prep printables.
-I love the cut-and-paste activities that include detailed clip art images because they are a great way to help students visualize the life cycle of plants.
+I love the cut-and-paste plant parts activities that include detailed clip art images because they are a great way to help students visualize the life cycle of plants.
 Students will also enjoy getting their coloring pencils out and coloring the pictures in to give the life cycle some added color and vibrancy, much like the Spring is doing all around us.
 You can also make a flip book (more cutting and pasting!) with numbered steps of the life cycle.
 As you can see in the photo below, the steps are laid out in an easy-to-follow and engaging manner.

 What Plant Parts Can We Eat?

 Lastly, you can find a section focused on edible plants.
 For example, students will match the plant part with common foods which they’ll know from home and school cafeterias alike.
 For example, they’ll identify broccoli as a flower, and carrot as a root.
 This can also prompt everyone to try to name other delicious treats which they can eat, and what parts of the plant or flower they are.
 This is a really fun activity to incorporate into your lesson plans!

 I hope this resource can spark the imagination and engagement of your students.
 If it can engender feelings of nostalgia later in life like my own recollections of nature walks and exploring plant life, it will have more than served its purpose!
-Do feel free to let me know what other activities you have planned to do with your students on this topic.
+Do feel free to let me know what other plant parts activities you have planned to do with your students for their plant unit.
 I am always keen to hear other ways to use hands-on plant activities to bring the world of plants in their young minds.

 That’s all for now.
 Have a great day!